 Exfoliate regularly, 1-2 days a week to help prevent dead skin to build up.
 Be gentle as vigorous scrubbing irritates skin.

-Use oil-free, non-comedogenic make-up make-up to maintain clear pores.
+Use oil-free, non-comedogenic make-up to maintain clear pores.
 Also, clean your make-up brushes regularly to avoid spreading bacteria.

 Hydrate your skin to counter the drying effects of treatments with oil-free, non-comedogenic moisturizers.

 Manage your stress.
 The release of hormones caused by stress can make your body produce more oil.
-Discover ways to manage your stress Like exercise, yoga or meditation, adequate rest and sleep or breathing exercises.
+Discover ways to manage your stress like exercise, yoga or meditation, adequate rest and sleep or breathing exercises.

 Consistency is key.
 Follow your doctor-prescribed treatment and be patient.
 Results will not be seen overnight, they take time.